ak--47/mpMigrate/README.md

 	acct: `{{ service acct }}`,
 	pass: `{{ service secret }}`,
 	project: 12345,
+	region: `US`
 }
 let result = await entityDelete(target)
 ```
-i'm serious... there's no way to undo this.
+i'm serious... there's no way to undo this. unfortunutely this will not not delete events or profiles in the project.